dhshin04/Parasite-Egg-Detection/README.md

 # Parasite Egg Detection

-[Project Description - with visualizations]
+[Project Description - with visualizations and link to previous GitHub]

 ## How to Install and Run